 Administrators can run the Configure vCAC Blueprint to Provision Machine to Pool workflow to create managed or unmanaged machines in vRealize Automation and add them to a specific manual desktop pool.

-- Perform the appropriate tasks from the topic Exposing Horizon vRealize Orchestrator Plug-In Workflows in vRealize Automation.
-These tasks include creating business groups and services for delegated administrators and end users, creating entitlements for the services, configuring catalog items, and binding certain fields to specific values.
+- Perform the appropriate tasks from the topic Exposing vRealize Orchestrator Plug-in for Horizon Workflows in vRealize Automation.
+These tasks include creating business groups and services for delegated administrators and end users, creating entitlements for the services, configuring catalog items, and binding certain text boxes to specific values.

 - Run the Orchestrator workflows described in Prerequisites for Creating Machines in vRealize Automation.